aditya-sridhar007/data-table/README.md

-A responsive data-table with collapsable data coloumns when screen size decreases
+A responsive data-table with collapsable data columns when screen size decreases